wmt-conference/wmt25-terminology/README.md

 This repository accompanies the WMT25 Terminology Shared Task.

+## License
+All materials in this repository are licensed under the CC BY-NC 4.0 [license](LICENSE.md).

 ## Data

 - the submitted system outputs are to be found in [ranking/submissions](ranking/submissions) folder